-If I had gotten the Etsy inserts, it would have cost me 25 bucks more which I would have never spent.
+If I had purchased the Etsy inserts, it would have cost me $25 more which I would never have spent.

-And I probably won't do this again but this is her first year of school and wanted to make the Valentine exchange a little special.
+I probably won’t do this again but this is her first year of school and wanted to make her Valentine exchange a little special.

 Next year I am sure we will be buying Spongebob Valentines from Dollar Tree.

-I am sure I will get evil half looks on the faces of the other preschool moms for making these.
+I am sure I will get evil death stares on the faces of the other preschool moms for making these.

-That's OK I will return the favor in kindergarten.
+That’s okay I will return the favor in kindergarten.

 - I am Sucking at My List- NaBloPoMo #2